Zoya Voskresenskaya: Biography

 Zoya Voskresenskaya was born in Uzlovaya, Tula Governorate, into the family of a railway station master's deputy, and spent her early years in Aleksin.
 Her father died when she was ten and mother with her three children moved to Smolensk.
-At 14 Zoya started working as a librarian, at the 48th Cheka battalion of the Smolensk Governorate.
+At 14 Zoya started working as a librarian at the 48th Cheka battalion of the Smolensk Governorate.
 Two years later, in 1923, she was commissioned as a tutor and politruk to a local corrective labor colony for young offenders, then got transferred to a regional CP office in Smolensk.
 In 1928 Voskresenskaya moved to Moscow and in August 1929 joined the OGPU foreign office.
 Her first post, in 1930, was Harbin in Manchuria; after two years of reconnaissance work she was moved to Riga, Latvia, then Germany and Austria.

-In 1935, Voskresenskaya started working in Helsinki, under the guise of 'Irina', an Intourist official, as a Soviet secret agent, in a tandem with an Embassy councilor (and NKVD Colonel) Boris Rybkin whom she soon married.
+In 1935, Voskresenskaya started working in Helsinki, under the guise of 'Irina', an Intourist official, as a Soviet secret agent, in a tandem with an Embassy councilor (and NKVD Colonel) Boris Rybkin, whom she soon married.
 As the Winter War broke out, Zoya Voskresenskaya returned to Moscow where in the course of the next several years she became one of the Soviet Intelligence service's leading analysts, coordinating the work of several residential groups, including Rote Kapelle in Germany.
-In 1940, in secret report she informed Joseph Stalin of the impending Nazi Germany invasion.
+In 1940, in a secret report she informed Joseph Stalin of the impending invasion by Nazi Germany.

 As the Great Patriotic War broke out, Voskresenskaya joined the Pavel Sudoplatov-led group preparing saboteurs and partisan war leaders to be sent to the occupied territories.
 The first ever reconnaissance unit launched to the USSR Western border was trained by her.
-Voskresenskaya was preparing to be sent to the occupied territories, under the guise of a railway station guard, when in late 1941, she and Rybkin were sent to Sweden where (as 'madam Yartseva') she joined the Soviet embassy as Alexandra Kollontai's press attaché.
-As a secret agent she continued to coordinate various reconnaissance groups and individual agents, collecting data concerning the Nazi Germany's transport maneuvering next to the Swedish border.
-Both women, working in close co-operation, were later credited for the fact the Sweden remained neutral throughout the war while Finland quit the coalition and in September 1944, signed the peace treaty with the USSR.
+Voskresenskaya was preparing to be sent to the occupied territories, under the guise of a railway station guard, when in late 1941, she and Rybkin were sent to Sweden where (as 'Madam Yartseva') she joined the Soviet embassy as Alexandra Kollontai's press attaché.

+As a secret agent she continued to coordinate various reconnaissance groups and individual agents, collecting data concerning Nazi Germany's transport maneuvering next to the Swedish border.
+Both women, working in close co-operation, were later credited for the fact the Sweden remained neutral throughout the war while Finland quit the coalition and in September 1944, signed a peace treaty with the USSR.

 After the war, Voskresenskaya continued working in Moscow and in the late 1940s became the head of the Soviet Intelligence's German department.
 In 1947 her husband Boris Rybkin died, allegedly in a car crash near Prague.
 Voskresenskaya refused to accept the official version, but failed to get the permission to investigate the case personally.

 After Stalin's death in 1953, wide-scale purges of the NKVD ranks started.
 Outraged with the arrest of Pavel Sudoplatov, Voskresenskaya spoke out openly to defend her former boss.
-Almost instantly, she received retirement orders but asked for the special privilege to remain an NKVD officer and was sent to a Vorkuta labour camp as a head of a minor department, in the rank of lieutenant.
+Almost instantly, she received retirement orders but asked for the special privilege of remaining an NKVD officer and was sent to a Vorkuta labour camp as a head of a minor department, in the rank of lieutenant.